 Is it possible to travel cheaply in Western Europe?
 How cheap it can be?

-- When speaking about expensive (in terms of traveling using rail transport) European countries and options to save on rail travel, one of the main secrets is timing, timing and once again timing.
+- When speak about expensive (in terms of traveling using rail transport) European countries and options to save on rail travel, one of the main secrets is timing, timing and once again timing.
 Railway companies in France, Germany, Spain, Switzerland, Italy and other Western European countries basically developed a ticket sale system which encourages passengers to buy rail tickets as early as possible.
-Nothing new here - it is market mechanism where rail companies interested to receive your money as soon as possible, while in return to offer potential passengers some limited number of promo/discounted tickets for very low price.
-But since the number of such cheap train tickets is always limited it means potential passengers need to act soon, thus buy tickets as soon as possible - the earlier you purchase your train ticket, the better chances you have to catch lowest fare.
-Basically this is win-win situation for both sides - passengers have a chance to travel really cheaply, while rail companies besides direct promotion of their services also receive your money earlier than the day of your journe.
-In this situation passengers main goal is to purchase discounted promo tickets as soon as possible, while such in advance travel planning will be rewarded with bargain fares.
+Nothing new here - simple market mechanism where rail companies interested to receive your money as soon as possible, while in return to offer potential passengers some limited number of promo/discounted tickets for very low price.
+But since the number of such cheap train tickets is always limited, it means that any potential passenger needs to act soon, thus buy tickets as soon as possible - the earlier you purchase your train ticket, the better chances you have to catch lowest fare.
+Basically this is win-win situation for both sides - passengers have a chance to travel really cheap, while rail companies besides direct promotion of their services also receive your money earlier than the day of your journey.
+In this situation passenger's main goal is to purchase discounted promo tickets as soon as possible, while such in advance travel planning will be rewarded with bargain fares.
 Buying your rail tickets in advance usually is the easiest and simplest way to save, especially since in majority of European railway companies sell discounted tickets online via official websites.
-The only obvious inconvenience with such discounted rail tickets is the fact that in many cases they are tied to some specific train and day, often without a possibility of exchange or refund.
+The only obvious inconvenience with discounted rail tickets is the fact that in many cases they are tied to some specific train and day, often without a possibility of exchange or refund.
 For more details about specific countries and railway companies please see our “Countries” section

-- Rather often you do not know the exact date/time of the journey or not sure about the route, or simply need to travel right away, thus have no chance to buy discounted ticket in advance etc. Does it necessarily mean that you will have to pay for the full fare expensive ticket?
+- Rather often you do not know the exact date/time of your journey or not sure about the route, or simply need to travel right away, thus have no chance to buy discounted ticket in advance etc. Does it necessarily mean that you will have to pay for the full fare (=expensive) ticket?
 No. Simplest decision in such situations is to avoid 'expensive' high-speed trains (like TGV in France, EuroStar, ICE in Germany, Frecce trains in Italy etc.).
 Instead simply try to rely on regional or local trains.
-Besides the benefit of much lower tariff passenger using regional/local trains also don't need to pay any additional supplements or purchase any seat reservations.
-Obviously with regional/local trains and potential need to make changes on the way you might lose in terms of travel time, but on the contrary you can save on tickets fare while not thinking about buying your tickets long time in advance
+Besides the benefit of much lower ticket prices passengers using regional/local trains also don't need to pay any additional supplements or purchase seat reservations.
+Obviously with regional/local trains and potential need to make changes on the way you might lose in terms of travel time, but on the contrary you can save on ticket fare while not thinking about buying your tickets long time in advance

-- Another possibility to save money on rail travel in Europe is to take advantage of domestic vs. international tariff differences.
-However absurd it might sound, but in some cases international tickets actually can be cheaper than domestic ones, so it does make sense on certain occasions simply to use international train ticket for a domestic journey.
-Besides that international ticket has quite a number of benefits useful for a traveler: in cases when it's most common European international tariff (SCIC-NRT) ticket isn't tied to any specific train or date, thus not just allows a number of stopovers, but also due to long validity period (15 days) can be used as a type of rail pass for certain predefined route.
-Meaning that passenger can 'substitute' couple domestic tickets with only one through international ticket.
-The only nuance is that in many Western European countries rail companies either don't issue SCIC-NRT tariff tickets or issue them under much worse conditions (like shorter validity period), but in Central Europe SCIC-NRT tickets are still very common and popular type of ticket giving a good deal of flexibility to many travelers.
+- Another option to save money on rail travel in Europe is to take advantage of difference between domestic vs. international tariffs.
+However absurd it might sound, but in some cases international ticket actually can be cheaper than domestic ones.
+As result it does make sense on certain occasions simply to use international train ticket for a domestic journey and simply get off train earlier.
+Besides that international ticket has quite a number of benefits useful for a traveler: in cases when we deal with most common European international tariff (SCIC-NRT) ticket isn't tied to any specific train or date, thus not just allows a number of stopovers, but also due to long validity period (15 days) can be used as a type of rail pass for certain predefined route of your choice.
+Meaning that passenger can 'substitute' more than one domestic ticket with only one through international ticket.
+The only nuance is that in many Western European countries rail companies either don't issue SCIC-NRT tariff tickets or issue them under much worse conditions (e.g. shorter validity period), but in Central Europe SCIC-NRT tickets are still very common and popular type of ticket giving a good deal of flexibility to many travelers.
 So if you happen to be somewhere in Czech Republic, Slovakia, Hungary, Austria etc. you do have a chance to buy fully flexible SCIC-NRT tickets for almost any of your travels in Western Europe.
-Just as an illustration: SCIC-NRT return ticket Dover-Inverness (gives a chance to see the whole UK) with unlimited stops and 15 days validity period cost just 267,5 EUR.
-Or one way Konstanz to Geneve (via Zurich, Bern, Lausanne etc.) for only 78 euro.
-Or Hamburg-Munich via entire Germany for 143 euro etc. And this is not even the final discount you can get, since if you plan to purchase a number of such SCIC-NRT tickets you might think about obtaining Rail Plus discount card (in most countries it usually cost 25 euro for adults and 15 euro for <26 and >60 years old).
-This rail card valid for one year on almost all the European railways (including UK) gives 25% discount for all of the above quoted fares or any other international SCIC-NRT tickets.
+Just as an illustration: SCIC-NRT return ticket Dover-Inverness (gives a chance to see the entire UK) with unlimited stops and 15 days validity period cost just 267.4 euro.
+Or one way from German Konstanz to Swiss Geneve (via Zurich, Bern, Lausanne etc.) for only 80.2 euro.
+Or Hamburg-Munich via entire Germany for 142 euro etc. And this is not even the final discount you can get our of SCIC-NRT, since if you plan to purchase a number of such tickets you might think about obtaining Rail Plus discount card (in most countries it cost 25 euro for adults and 15 euro for <26 and >60 years old).
+This rail card is valid for one year on almost all the European railways (including UK) & gives 25% discount for all of the above quoted fares or any other international SCIC-NRT tickets.

-For more specific advice, fares for any particular routes or further questions/comments please address our Forum page
+For more specific advice, fares for any particular journey or further questions/comments please address our Forum page